 - Stipulation: An agreement entered into by the divorcing spouses that settles the issues between them and is often entered into the court's final order or judgment and decree.

 At its most basic, a divorce is a legal process by which two parties terminate their legal and financial relationship.
 But each divorce is unique and most involve disputes over things like child custody or division of property.
 Here are the main issues a divorce attorney deals with (see also, Checklist: Issues to Discuss with Your Divorce Attorney):

-- Division of Property: All property acquired by either spouse after the marriage date is considered "marital property" and is subject to equitable division.
+- Division of Property: In most states, all property acquired by either spouse after the marriage date is considered "marital property" and is subject to equitable division.
 See FindLaw's Guide to Divorce and Property Division (PDF) to learn more.

 - Alimony: Alimony, or spousal support, is monthly payment made by one spouse to another in accordance to either a settlement agreement or court order.
 Alimony is meant to correct for any unfair economic effects of a divorce.
 See FindLaw's Guide to Spousal Support (PDF) to learn more.

-- Child Support: Child support is a monthly payment made by the noncustodial parent to the custodial parent to be spent on the child's needs.
-See FindLaw's Guide to Getting Child Support (PDF) to learn more.
+- Child Support: Child support is a monthly payment usually made by the noncustodial parent to the custodial parent to be spent on the child's needs.
+See FindLaw's Guide to Getting Child Support (PDF)to learn more.

 - Child Custody: When a family splits up, the parents and the court must decide what is best for the minor children, including where they will live and how decisions are made.
 This is often the most difficult part of the divorce proceedings.
 See FindLaw's Guide to Child Custody (PDF) for more information.

 Related Practice Areas

 Contact a divorce lawyer in your area if you and/or your spouse are considering the process.